Skip to content

 • Ron

-Though it would come together again close to the finish, it was Cavendish’s team who had the position on the road on the final bend, and neither Van Aert nor Philipsen had the power to come around him at the last.
+Though it would come together again close to the finish, it was Cavendish’s team who had the position on the road on the final bend, and neither Van Aert nor Philipsen had the to come around him at the last.

 Cavendish took his first Tour stage win in five years last Tuesday, having feared he would never return to this race, but now has the opportunity to rewrite its record book before Paris.